-- The Investment Manager applied sustainability criteria when selecting investments for the Fund; - The Investment Manager considered the sustainability score of the Fund and of individual investments when selecting the assets held by the Fund; - A central good governance test was applied to assess good governance practices of investee companies; and - The Investment Manager undertook engagements covering one or more of the six priority themes set out in our Engagement Blueprint (Link https://mybrand.schroders.com/m/3222ea4ed44a1f2c/original/schroders-engagement-blueprint.pdf ).
+- The Investment Manager applied sustainability criteria when selecting investments for the Fund;

+- The Investment Manager considered the level of avoided emissions of the Fund when selecting the assets held by the Fund;

+- A central good governance test was applied to assess good governance practices of investee companies; and https://mybrand.schroders.com/m/3222ea4ed44a1f2c/original/schroders-engagement-blueprint.pdf).
 A summary of the Fund's engagement activity, including the number of issuers engaged with and the related theme, is shown above in the question 'How did this financial product consider principal adverse impacts on sustainability factors?'.
 Through our engagement activities, we build relationships and have a two-way dialogue with our investee companies.